puru02/django-anymail/docs/esps/mailjet.rst

 .. versionchanged:: 6.0

     Earlier versions of Anymail were unable to mix ``cc`` or ``bcc`` fields and :attr:`~anymail.message.AnymailMessage.merge_data` in the same Mailjet message.
     This limitation was removed in Anymail 6.0.

 .. versionchanged:: 8.0

-    Earlier Anymail versions used Mailjet's older v3 API, which had problems with commas in recipient display names, and which didn't support cc or bcc when using :attr:`~anymail.message.AnymailMessage.merge_data`.
-These
+    Earlier Anymail versions had special handling to work around a Mailjet v3 API bug with commas in recipient display names.
+Anymail 8.0 uses Mailjet's v3.1 API, which does not have the bug.
-    limitations have been removed in Mailjet's newer v3.1 API.

 .. _mailjet-templates: